 5. Know your material’s properties.
 Most performance problems occur because material properties weren’t properly understood.
 This is especially true as material changes throughout the process and passes from one piece of equipment to the next.
 If you or your equipment supplier don’t understand this aspect, then get advice.

 Part I of this article provides suggestions, along with dos and don’ts, to help make choosing and working with a vendor successful.

 For further reading

-Todd Smith (316-350-5865) is the business and strategy manager for Kansas State University’s Bulk Solids Innovation Center.
-He’s spent more than 35 years in the bulk solids industry working in a variety of engineering and management positions.
-He has a mechanical engineering degree from KSU and an MBA from Kansas Wesleyan University.
+Todd Smith is the business and strategy manager for Kansas State University’s (K-State’s) Bulk Solids Innovation Center.
+The Center’s focus is to help industry with education, material testing, and project consulting for powder and bulk solids handling.
+He has spent more than 35 years in the bulk solids industry working in a variety of engineering and management positions.
+He has a mechanical engineering degree from K-State and an MBA from Kansas Wesleyan University.

 K-State Bulk Solids Innovation Center • Salina, KS